tgecho/canrun_rs/README.md

 ## Concepts

-- [Domains](crate::domains) constrain the set of types that you can reason about in a particular context.
+- [Domains](crate::domains) constrain the types of values that you can reason about in a particular context.
+- [Values](crate::value) are either resolved or [LVars](crate::value::LVar) that
-- [LVars](crate::value::LVar) are bound to other [values](crate::value) through unification.
+  can be bound to other values through unification.
 - [Goals](crate::goal) contain declarative assertions about the relationships between values.
-- [States](crate::state) track the process of unifying values and allow [querying](crate::query) for results.
+- [States](crate::state) track value bindings and constraints during evaluation of a logic program.
+- [Queries](crate::query) allow easy extraction of resolved values.